stevedoyle/slog/README.md

-# x
+# Steve's Log

-A collection of experiments
+A collection of experiments, notes and random stuff.
+Don't expect any real coherency or organization!